Q-Minh/nihu/dox/tut_rayleigh_integral.md

 \snippet rayleigh_integral_3d.mex.cpp Kernel

 - The real wave number is imported from Matlab with the standard Matlab interface function `mxGetPr` that returns a pointer to the real data.
-- The Helmholtz kernel is instantiated using the class ::helmholtz_3d_SLP_kernel templated to the wave number's type (`double`).
+- The Helmholtz kernel is instantiated using the class NiHu::helmholtz_3d_SLP_kernel templated to the wave number's type (`double`).
 The abbreviation SLP refers to the single layer potential.

 We allocate memory for the output complex matrices:

 \snippet rayleigh_integral_3d.mex.cpp Matrices

-- The three-argument constructor (rows, columns, output pointer) of class ::mex::complex_matrix (`cMatrix`) allocates a Matlab output matrix of given dimensions in Matlab memory.
+- The three-argument constructor (rows, columns, output pointer) of class NiHu::mex::complex_matrix (`cMatrix`) allocates a Matlab output matrix of given dimensions in Matlab memory.

 The weighted double integrals are evaluated using the operator notations: